-If you have these items in your carry-on suitcase and you are asked to check it, take them out.
+If you have these items in your carry-on suitcase and you’re asked to check it, take them out.
 I once unpacked half of a carry-on suitcase into a backpack because I was forced to check my bag.
 I tried to explain that it was filled with camera gear—the flight crew didn’t care.
-I always pack an Eagle Creek Packable Day Pack just in case I need an extra bag on the road.
+I always pack an Eagle Creek packable bag just in case I need an extra bag on the road.
 It has come in handy more than once at the airport.

-While you may think you should just throw your makeup bag in your checked bag, and you can, but if you have an expensive makeup kit that you don’t want to part with, pack it in your purse.
-This is especially important on international flights or if you have multiple connections.
-Items that aren’t easily replaced (i.e. that mineral powder it took you two years of research to finally settle on) should always be carried on your person.
+Pack your makeup bag in your carry-on bag, especially for international flights or if you have multiple connections.
+Items that aren’t easily replaced (i.e. that mineral powder it took you two years of research to finally settle on) should always be carried on the plane.

 Costume jewelry aside, if it has some bling, make sure your jewelry stays with you.
 Never, ever take off your diamonds at TSA security and put them through the security screener or these precious gems may go missing.
 These items will not set off the metal detector.
 You are safe to wear engagement rings, diamond stud earrings, tennis bracelets, necklaces, what have you.